 What Is a Flood Insurance Rate Map?

 The Federal Emergency Management Agency (FEMA) publishes flood hazard maps, called Flood Insurance Rate Maps (FIRM), for all areas of the United States, including Arlington.
 The purpose of a FIRM is to show the areas in a community that are subject to flooding and the risk associated with these flood hazards.
 Knowing your flood risk is the first step to flood protection.
-FEMA is updating the FIRM maps for Arlington.

 How do I find the effective floodplain map for my property?